Can You Become A Screenwriter Without A Degree? Pros & Cons.

 Don’t expect upper management to read your script… at first.

-A note about readers: many times, the managers and executives you want to read your script will actually never see it.
+A note about readers: many times, the managers and executives you want to read your script will never see it.

 That’s because they hire readers to provide detailed but brief write-ups about the scripts they read, called coverage.
 The goal?
 Decide whether the script is a Pass, Consider, or Must Read.

+If your script isn’t formatted correctly, coverage will give it a pass to save everyone from what they assume is an amateur-quality script.
 This isn’t necessarily the case – but in a world where a “no” saves everyone (except you) time and money, you need to give the executives every possible reason to say yes – including proper formatting.

-Funny you should ask – we actually wrote an article on this subject titled “How to write a screenplay that works.”
+You might like “How to write a screenplay that works.”
 Check it out!

 What else do you need to be a screenwriter?